-Doing an internship is an excellent way to see what life is like in a Kinesiology & Health Sciences profession.
+Doing an internship is an excellent way to see what life is like in a Kinesiology profession.
 Most professional graduate schools, including medical schools, look for internship experiences as part of their applications.

 In order to earn the 3 credits for an internship, you will complete at least 90 hours of work on-site and write a 10 page literature review paper.
 You can complete all of the internship hours during the semester that you are in the course, or you can complete the hours for the internship during the summer or winter break.
 The internship experience may be on campus or off campus, paid or unpaid.
-The Internship for Academic Credit form [pdf] MUST be completed and approved by the Dean of Undergraduate Studies before you can start collecting your internship hours.
-After it is approved by the Dean you can then register for KINE 498.
+The Internship for Academic Credit form [pdf] MUST be completed and approved by the Deans for Undergraduate Education before you can start collecting your internship hours.
+After it is approved you can then register for KINE 498.
 You may only register during the registration window of the semester in which you will earn the credit.

 Applying for an Internship for Academic Credit

-- Discuss your plans with [[rwmcco, Prof. McCoy]] or [[jmchar, Prof. Charles]] to make sure your proposed internship meets all requirements.
+- Discuss your plans with [[mbharr, Prof. Harris]], [[enburnet, Prof. Burnet]], or [[aeeverhardt, Prof. Queen]] to make sure your proposed internship meets all requirements.

 - Complete the Internship for Academic Credit form [pdf].
 This form must be completed and approved before you start your internship.
-Prof. McCoy or Prof Charles can help you with the form.
-The form must be signed first by the supervisor at your internship site, then by Prof. Charles or Prof. McCoy and submitted to the Office of Academic Advising.
+Prof. Harris, Prof. Burnet, or Prof. Queen can help you with the form.
+The form must be signed first by the supervisor at your internship site, then by Prof. Harris, Prof. Burnet, or Prof. Queen and submitted to the Office of Undergraduate Academic Affairs.

 Completing Your Internship